jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 By training hard for my opponent, the worst-case scenario is that I would be prepared to fight well, no matter what he entered the ring with.
 The best-case scenario is that my opponent would be completely overwhelmed by abilities and preparation.

 It doesn't matter what your plans are.
-You can increase their likelihood of coming to fruition if you consider how things can go wrong, then devise a method of preventing or mitigating them.&nbsp;
+You can increase their likelihood of coming to fruition if you consider how things can go wrong, then devise a method of preventing or mitigating them.

 Most people only focus on the upside of their plans.
 They imagine that everything will go well, with only minor resistance.
 However, anything worth doing tends to sprout a major problem that almost acts as a way to weed out the unprepared and unworthy.